EXAMINING THE EVIDENCE

 Result: "No responsive records"

-Broadcastify's Decades of Operation
+Broadcastify's decades of operation

-Broadcastify is the world's largest police scanner streaming platform.
-Millions of people access scanner feeds through their website and apps.
-If scanner access endangered officers, Broadcastify would be exhibit A in any prosecution.
+Broadcastify is the world's largest police scanner streaming platform β€” millions of people access scanner feeds through it daily.
+If scanner access endangered officers, Broadcastify would be exhibit A in any argument for encryption.

-CEO Statement: Never received evidence of scanner-related officer harm
+CEO statement: Never received evidence of scanner-related officer harm

-Typical Response: "We don't have specific cases to cite"
+Typical response: "We don't have specific cases to cite"

-Incident Reports
+Incident reports

 Police incident reports documenting scanner use in crimes

-Not Found
+Not found

-Criminal Prosecutions
+Criminal prosecutions

 Cases where scanner monitoring was cited as criminal methodology

-Not Found
+Not found

-Officer Testimony
+Officer testimony

-Specific officer statements about scanner-facilitated ambushes
+Specific officer accounts of scanner-facilitated ambushes

-Not Found
+Not found

-Academic Research
+Academic research

 Studies documenting scanner use in criminal activity

-Not Found
+Not found

-News Coverage
+News coverage

 Media reports of scanner-related attacks on officers

-Not Found
+Not found

-FBI/DOJ Reports
+FBI/DOJ reports

 Federal documentation of scanner-related officer endangerment

-Not Found
+Not found

 Lookouts

-Social Media
+Social media

 Marked police cars are visible.
 No technology needed.